Bosconian: Sequels

 Bosconian '87, a home computer port of Bosconian, was created by Binary Design and released for several systems, including the Amstrad CPC, ZX Spectrum and Commodore 64 in 1987.
 In 2003, PC Zone called Bosconian '87 a "spiffing little game", praising the game's soundtrack on the Spectrum 128.
 Sinclair Users Tamara Howard gave the port seven out of ten stars.

 A sequel to Bosconian, Blast Off, was released in 1989 in Japan.
 A second sequel, Final Blaster, was released in 1990 for the PC Engine, also in Japan.

+Bosconian, Blast Off, and Final Blaster were retroactively added to the UGSF timeline shared with Galaxian and other Namco arcade titles.

 Legacy

 Bosconian has been considered influential for other multidirectional shooters, and has been called "a granddaddy of the multidirectional shooter" by Retro Gamer.
 Bosconian served as the main inspiration for the 1983 game Sinistar and as an inspiration for the 1982 game Time Pilot.

-Bosconian later appeared in several Namco Museum compilations for PlayStation and other consoles, including Namco Museum Vol. 1, Namco Museum 50th Anniversary, Namco Museum Virtual Arcade, and Namco Museum Megamix.
+Bosconian later appeared in several Namco Museum compilations for PlayStation and other consoles, including Namco Museum Vol. 1 for the PlayStation in 1995, Namco Museum Battle Collection for the PlayStation Portable in 2005, Namco Museum 50th Anniversary for the PlayStation 2, GameCube, Xbox and Microsoft Windows later that year, Namco Museum Virtual Arcade for the Xbox 360 in 2008, the Wii's Virtual Console in 2009, as well as Namco Museum Megamix for the Wii in 2010.
 The game has also been released as part of Jakks Pacific's TV game controllers.
-On August 24, 2023, the arcade version of Bosconian was digitally re-released for the Nintendo Switch and PlayStation 4 as part of Hamster Corporation's Arcade Archives series.
+Hamster Corporation re-released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in August 2023.